watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 1. After you build the watsonx extension, and it appears on your **Integrations** page, click **Add** to add it to your assistant.
 For general instructions on adding any custom extension, see [Adding an extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension).

 1. In **Authentication**, choose **OAuth 2.0**.
 Select **Custom apikey** as the grant type in the next dropdown, and then copy and paste your [API key](#create-an-api-key-and-a-project-id) you saved earlier into the **Apikey** field.

+1. Change the default selected Client authentication dropdown to "send as body".
+PS Without this you will get an error in the extension call - Failed to authenticate the request due to no Bearer token in the request header

 1. In **Servers**, choose the region from which you would like to access the watsonx.ai service. `us-south` is selected as the default region.